[ Printer Friendly Version ] [ Report Abuse ]

-Rita didn’t particularly want to do this job.
-Every time she had been on a boat it resulted in her getting sea sick and having her Green as Grass couture jacket damaged would do nothing to please her.
+Rita didn’t particularly want to do this interview.
+Every time she had been on a boat it resulted in her getting sea sick and having her Green as Grass couture jacket damaged would not please her in the slightest.

 Then there was the destination this boat was taking her too.
 The low-security area of Azkaban.
 Given how mentally insane both Cho Chang and Lavender Brown were, she strongly disagreed with placing them there.
-After this article was published she wouldn’t be surprised if they tried to break out of the fortress and hunt her down while she was sleeping.
+After this article was published she wouldn’t be surprised if they tried to break out of the fortress and hunt her down whilst she was asleep.

-Finally, the lack of entertainment given to her on her journey did not please Rita in the slightest.
-Being forced to just sit here for hours was not fun.
+The lack of entertainment given to her on her journey did not please Rita in the slightest either.
+Being forced to just sit here for hours and hours was not fun at all.
 The boatman kept on snorting loudly, and Rita didn’t want to venture too near to him in the case of catching some sort of infectious disease.

-The man kept on rowing for several minutes before the rock fortress appeared out of the sea.
+The man carried on rowing for several minutes before the rock fortress appeared out of the sea.
 He navigated them into the harbour, and when they reached there he snorted and gestured with his arms that she should get out.
 Rita merely glared at him in return and certainly did not thank him for that ungracious service he attempted to provide.
-From now on, the only travel she would be taking would be first class.
+From now on, the only travel she would be doing would be in first class.